Storyflow Logo

 Lucidspark logo

 Lucidspark is Lucid's collaborative whiteboard, and it handles team mind mapping well, with the bonus of a clean handoff into Lucidchart when a map needs to become a more formal diagram.
-Real-time collaboration is solid, and the gather-and-organize features help keep a group map tidy.
+Real-time collaboration is solid, and the gather-and-organize features (Collaborator Cards, sticky-note grouping, and Breakout Boards) genuinely help a group tidy a sprawling map, which is more rung-two support than most whiteboards offer.

-Where it loses: its AI and development features sit behind the category leaders, and it is most compelling inside the Lucid ecosystem rather than as a standalone mapper.
-Lucidspark is a sensible pick for teams already in Lucid and a less obvious one otherwise.
+Where it loses: its AI and development features sit behind the category leaders on rung three, and it is most compelling inside the Lucid ecosystem rather than as a standalone mapper.
+If your team is not already paying for Lucidchart, the handoff advantage that makes Lucidspark distinctive mostly disappears.
+Lucidspark is a sensible pick for teams already in Lucid who want mapping and formal diagramming under one login, and a less obvious one for a team choosing a collaborative mapper on its own merits.

 6. Whimsical